 HMRC's vision to digitalise the UK tax system is well underway.
-The transformation will start with Making Tax Digital (MTD) for VAT for businesses with taxable turnover above the VAT threshold.
+The transformation started with Making Tax Digital (MTD) for VAT for businesses with taxable turnover above the VAT threshold.

 Page last updated

 The essential elements of MTD are:

 - Businesses and organisations (which includes those with income from property) are required to maintain digital accounting records.
-Maintaining paper records will cease to meet the legal requirements in tax legislation
+Maintaining paper records ceases to meet the legal requirements in tax legislation

-- Businesses and organisations will be required to use a functional compatible software product to submit their returns to HMRC.
+- Businesses and organisations are required to use a functional compatible software product to submit their returns to HMRC.
 The software uses HMRC’s API (Application Program Interfaces) platform to submit information to HMRC.
-The current HMRC online tax return services will be withdrawn for those within the scope of the MTD rules.
+The current HMRC online tax return services are withdrawn for those within the scope of the MTD rules.

 Timeline for MTD

-- From April 2019: Impacts VAT reporting by VAT registered businesses and organisations (including sole traders, partnerships, limited companies, non-UK businesses registered for UK VAT, trusts and charities) with turnover above the VAT threshold.
+- From April 2019: Mandatory for VAT reporting by VAT registered businesses and organisations (including sole traders, partnerships, limited companies, non-UK businesses registered for UK VAT, trusts and charities) with turnover above the VAT threshold.
 HMRC has announced a 6 month deferral to the start date for some more complex businesses.